-- Deferred gain recognized from out-of-state disposition of property acquired in an IRC §1031 or 1033 exchange.
-See ORS 317.327 regarding the computation of the addition if deferred gain or loss was not taken into account in the computation of Oregon taxable income. - Dependent care credits.
-The business expense deducted for providing dependent care assistance, information, or referral services must be reduced by the amount of dependent care credit claimed [ORS 315.204(7)]. - Depletion (percentage in excess of cost).
-Percentage depletion is allowed only on metal mines.
-All other assets are limited to cost of depletion (ORS 317.301). - Depreciation differences.
-If your Oregon depreciation isn't the same as the amount included in net income from operations, the difference is a required modification on your Oregon return (ORS 317.301).
-Use the Depreciation Schedule for Individuals, Partnerships, Corporations, and Fiduciaries, 150-101-025, to determine the Oregon modification. - Film production development contributions.
-Add back the amount of contribution for which a tax credit certification is made that's included in net income from operations as a deduction (ORS 315.514). - Gain or loss on the disposition of depreciable property.
-Add the difference in gain or loss on sale of business assets when your Oregon basis is less than your federal basis (ORS 317.356). - Individual development accounts credit.
+- Federal income taxes.
+Add the amount of federal income taxes deducted in computing net income from operations.
+If a net refund of federal tax is shown on the annual statement (due to an excess of refund for a prior year over current year net tax), enter a negative figure. - Life companies: Annual statement, amount included in "Summary of Operations," page 4, line 32, plus the tax on capital gain that was netted out of the amount from the annual statement, included in "Summary of Operations," page 4, line 34. - P&C companies: Use tax on ordinary income from the annual statement, included in "Statement of Income," page 4, line 19. - Gain or loss on the disposition of depreciable property.
+Add the difference in gain or loss on sale of business assets when your Oregon basis is less than your federal basis (ORS 317.356). - Individual Development Account credit.
 Donations deducted in net income from operations must be added back to Oregon income if the credit is claimed [ORS 315.271(2)]. - IRC §631(a) treatment of timber isn't recognized by Oregon.
 Both beginning and ending inventories must be adjusted for IRC §631(a) gain.
 For Oregon purposes, there is no taxable event until actual sale (ORS 317.362). - Listed foreign jurisdictions-income.
-Taxable income of any unitary corporation that's incorporated in a listed foreign jurisdiction shall be included in Oregon income as an "Other addition" if the income is not otherwise included (ORS 317.715).
+Taxable income of any unitary corporation that's incorporated in a listed foreign jurisdiction shall be included in Oregon income as an addition if the income isn't otherwise included (ORS 317.716).
 Use the subject corporation's net income as reported on line 18, Schedule C of federal Form 5471.
-Report each subject corporation's income or loss as a separate amount on Schedule ASC-CORP; don't combine amounts of multiple corporations. - If a subject corporation's income has been excluded from your federal consolidated taxable income as carried to your Oregon return, it is a positive "Other addition" to arrive at Oregon taxable income (ORS 317.715 and corresponding administrative rules). - Listed foreign jurisdictions-loss.
-Taxable loss of any unitary corporation that's incorporated in a listed foreign jurisdiction shall be included in Oregon income as a negative "Other addition" if the income is not otherwise included (ORS 317.715).
+Report each subject corporation's income or loss as a separate amount on Schedule OR-ASC-CORP; don't combine amounts of multiple corporations.

+If a subject corporation's income has been excluded from your federal consolidated taxable income as carried to your Oregon return, it is a positive addition to arrive at Oregon taxable income (ORS 317.716 and corresponding administrative rules).

+• Listed foreign jurisdictions-loss.
+Taxable loss of any unitary corporation that's incorporated in a listed foreign jurisdiction shall be included in Oregon income as a negative "addition" if the income isn't otherwise included (ORS 317.716).
 Use the subject corporation's net loss as reported on line 18, Schedule C of federal Form 5471.
-Report each subject corporation's income or loss as a separate amount on Schedule ASC-CORP; don't combine amounts of multiple corporations.
+Report each subject corporation's income or loss as a separate amount on Schedule OR-ASC-CORP; don't combine amounts of multiple corporations.

-If a subject corporation's loss or item of expense has been excluded from your federal consolidated taxable income as carried to your Oregon return, it is a negative "Other addition" to arrive at Oregon taxable income (ORS 317.715 and corresponding administrative rules).
+If a subject corporation's loss or item of expense has been excluded from your federal consolidated taxable income as carried to your Oregon return, it is a negative addition to arrive at Oregon taxable income (ORS 317.716 and corresponding administrative rules).